-The Arkansas Board of Examiners in Counseling issues generalist licenses for counselors at two levels, Licensed Professional Counselor (LPC) and Licensed Associate Counselor (LAC).
+The Arkansas Board of Examiners in Counseling issues generalist licenses for counselors at two levels, licensed professional counselor (LPC) and licensed associate counselor (LAC).
 LAC is intended to be a temporary license while you work on experience requirements for the LPC.

 The board also issues specialty licenses for counselors with advanced competencies in specialized branches of counseling and therapy.

-- Rehabilitation Counselor Requirements in Arkansas
+Education Requirements for Counselors in Arkansas

 Specific coursework requirements include the following:

 - Human Growth and Development

 - Abnormal Psychology/ DSM and ICD/ Psychopathology

 - Family and Relationships

 The requirement for each of the above is three semester hours or the equivalent.